 ABBREVIATIONS

-Below is an alphabetical guide to ABBREVIATIONS used in my catalogues.
+Below is an alphabetical guide to ABBREVIATIONS used in book catalogues.

 If you have any questions, please don't hesitate to ask.